Mindblownserver/Modern-Calculator/README.md

 # Modern-Calculator
-This is a prototype of modern calculator coded with Javascript, CSS and HTML
+This is a prototype of modern calculator coded with Vuejs Javascript framework, CSS and HTML.

+It uses gradient color to give impression of colorful life & modernity.